 The above corporations are presented in the same order as they appear in Global Cement’s listing, which shows that the People’s Republic is home to four of the 10 largest cement-producing companies.

-See also Cement Imports by Country, Paper Exports by Country and China’s Top Trading Partners
+See also Aerospace Exports by Country, Aircraft Parts Exports by Country, Top Industrial Robots Exporters and China’s Top Trading Partners

 Central Intelligence Agency, The World Factbook Field Listing: Exports – Commodities.
 Accessed on September 9, 2021

 Forbes Global 2000 rankings, The World’s Biggest Public Companies.
 Accessed on September 9, 2021